 Apple releases an updated Do Not Disturb mode called Focus with iOS 15 and watchOS 8.
 The focus feature allows users to toggle their notifications to their preferences.

-If you had a hard time managing overwhelming notification pings on your Apple Watch in the past, that’s about to change with the new Focus feature.
+If you had a hard time managing overwhelming notification pings on your Apple Watch in the past, that’s about to change with the Focus feature.

-With this new push notification type feature, you can easily control which apps can push notifications to you and, more importantly, when.
+With this push notification type feature, you can easily control which apps can push notifications to you and, more importantly, when.

 Similarly, you get to choose who is authorized to contact you when you have this feature enabled and more.